 Typical Opposition Position Charter school principals don’t have the same training as we require for regular public schools.

 The Facts That’s generally wrong.
 The KIPP program, for example, won’t let a person take over a KIPP school without completing a full training program.
-We posted a blog item on that on December 9, 2009.

 Typical Opposition Position Charter schools just cherry-pick the best students.